How do I sign up for LaunchDarkly Developer (free) and create my first feature flag?

 -

-Step 1: Sign Up for LaunchDarkly Developer (Free)
+Step 1: Sign up for LaunchDarkly Developer (free)

-1. Go to LaunchDarkly
+1. Go to the signup page

 - Open